-Norcross serves as chair of The Cooper Gala, which is one of the largest single event charity fundraisers in the greater Philadelphia-South Jersey area each year and has raised $14.3 million to benefit Cooper University Health Care, including $2.2 million in 2019.
+Norcross serves as chair of The Cooper Gala, which is one of the largest single event charity fundraisers in the greater Philadelphia-South Jersey area each year and has raised over $16 million to benefit Cooper University Health Care, including $1.8 million in 2020.
 In addition to supporting The Cooper Foundation, in 2011, Norcross committed $5 million to Cooper.
 It was the first commitment in a $50 million capital campaign to help fund the rapid expansion of one of New Jersey’s preeminent academic medical centers.

-Through the Norcross Foundation and in conjunction with The Cooper Foundation and in partnership with the non-profit TEAM Schools of New Jersey, Norcross led development of the KIPP Cooper Norcross Academy delivers world-class public education to 3,000 children, grades K-12, in Camden.
-A KIPP Cooper Norcross High School is scheduled to open in the fall of 2020.
+Through the Norcross Foundation and in conjunction with The Cooper Foundation and in partnership with the non-profit TEAM Schools of New Jersey, Norcross led development of the KIPP Cooper Norcross Academy which delivers world-class public education to 3,000 children, grades K-12, in Camden.
+A KIPP Cooper Norcross High School opened in the fall of 2020.